aws-samples/aws-s3-copy-sync-using-batch/README.md

 ![awsBatchS3SyncArch](images/awsBatchS3SyncArch.png)

+## Demo Environment

+### Prerequisites
+**Default (or other) VPC/Subnet/Security Group**
+* To setup the environment from the cloudformation template, you will need a VPC/subnets to launch fargate resources in.
+A default VPC is suitable for demo purposes.
+* AWS accounts created after `2013-12-04` have a default VPC created.
+Otherwise, you can [follow these instructions](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#create-default-vpc) to create it.
+* Make note of the subnetIds and securityGroupIDs or retrieve them via CLI
+    - Default VPC ID
+        + `aws ec2 describe-vpcs --filters Name=isDefault,Values=true --query "Vpcs[].VpcId | [0]"`
+    - Get all Subnet IDs for the default VPC
+        + `aws ec2 describe-subnets --filters Name=vpc-id,Values=$(aws ec2 describe-vpcs --filters Name=isDefault,Values=true --query "Vpcs[].VpcId | [0]" ) --query "Subnets[].SubnetId"`
+    - Get all Security Group IDs for the default VPC
+        + `aws ec2 describe-security-groups --filters Name=vpc-id,Values=$(aws ec2 describe-vpcs --filters Name=isDefault,Values=true --query "Vpcs[].VpcId | [0]" ) --query "SecurityGroups[].GroupId"`

+### Cloudformation Template

 ## ECR Image
 The ECR Image contains our application logic to sync/copy S3 files based on the csv input.
 This is done in the python script `s3CopySyncScript.py`.
 Based on the CSV input, it will perform a [managed transfer using the copy api](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.copy) if a file is given as a source/destination.
 If a prefix is given as source/destination, it will use the [AWS CLI to perform an aws s3 sync](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html).